dkorobtsov/plinter/README.md

 #Logger Configuration
 Interceptor can be configured by providing your own LoggerConfig.

-Check supported options description below:
+Check supported options descriptions below:

 ###Format
 Default logger's format can be easily changed using predefined JUL logging patterns: